252860883/Art-QRCode/README.md

 # ColorfulQRCode
 Producing colorful QRCode tool
-Input your content ,and then  a colorful QRCode will be outputed.
+Input your content ,and then  a colorful QRCode will be output.
 So,please press long this picture to save.